tygoee/mcm-manager/README.md

 # Minecraft Modpack Manager

-Minecraft modpack manager - installs huge amounts of modpacks in one click!
-Currently, you need to manually make the files and a GUI app is not yet made, as this app is still in it's alpha phase.
-You can currently download mods from curseforge, modrinth and planet minecraft, install from forge automatically and download from custom urls.
-Mods, resourcepacks and shaderpacks are currently supported.
+Minecraft modpack manager - This solves the problem of having to install mods manually.
+Currently, you need to edit the file manually, as this is still in it's alpha phase.
+You can currently download mods from curseforge, modrinth and planet minecraft and custom urls.
+You can also install forge automatically.
+Currently, mods, resourcepacks and shaderpacks are supported.

 ## Creating a mcm file